 Sterling is a somewhat small city located in the state of Colorado.
 With a population of 14,104 people and three constituent neighborhoods, Sterling is the 36th largest community in Colorado.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sterling is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Sterling is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sterling is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Sterling who work in office and administrative support (14.50%), food service (11.42%), and sales jobs (11.23%).

 Compared to the rest of the country, citizens of Sterling spend much less time in their cars: on average, their commute to work is only 13.76 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 The citizens of Sterling are slightly less educated than the national average of 21.84% for the average city or town: 13.82% of adults in Sterling have a bachelor's degree or advanced degree

 The per capita income in Sterling in 2010 was $20,411, which is lower middle income relative to Colorado and the nation.
 This equates to an annual income of $81,644 for a family of four.
 However, Sterling contains both very wealthy and poor people as well.

 Sterling is a very ethnically-diverse city.
 The people who call Sterling home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sterling residents report their race to be White, followed by Asian.
 Sterling also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 19.15% of the city’s residents.
 Important ancestries of people in Sterling include Irish, English, French , and Polish.